FraunhoferIOSB/FAAAST-Registry/README.md

 The **F**raunhofer **A**dvanced **A**sset **A**dministration **S**hell **T**ools (**FA³ST**) Registry.

-For more details on FA³ST Registry see the full documenation :blue_book: [here](https://faaast-registry.readthedocs.io/).
+For more details on FA³ST Registry see the full documentation :blue_book: [here](https://faaast-registry.readthedocs.io/).

 | FA³ST Registry is still under development.
 Contributions in form of issues and pull requests are highly welcome. |
 |-----------------------------|